eBay/SparkChamber/README.md

 This method accepts an optional UIControl and returns a boolean value of true if the supplied control triggers an appropriate `DidSelect` or `DidDeselect` event.

 Selection events are especially useful when the `selected` state of a UIControl needs to be measured.

+### SparkKit
+#### SparkKit Introduction
+Spark Kit ties Spark Chamber's mechanisms to Apple's UIKit and allows UI to automatically notify the Detector portions of the Spark Chamber framework for seamless event processing.

+#### SparkKit Installation and Use
+1. In Xcode, add the SparkChamberAPI-ios .xcodeproj file by selecting your project and choosing 'Add Files to...' from the File menu
+2. Next, select your project in Xcode from the project navigator on the left side of the project window
+2. Select the target to which you want to add frameworks in the project settings editor
+3. Select the “Build Phases” tab, and click the small triangle next to “Link Binary With Libraries” to view all of the frameworks in your application
+4. To add the SparkKit framework, click the “+” below the list of frameworks